What You Need To Know About Turning Yourself In

 Okay, so you have learned all the details pertaining to your arrested and have successfully turned yourself in.
 Well the next thing to do is to post bail so you can get back home while you wait for your court date.

 If your bail has been set unreasonably high, your criminal defense attorney might be able to get it reduced with a bond reduction hearing.
 On some occasions, you may even be able to be released from custody without even requiring a secured bond.

 However, if you have a pre-set bond in North Carolina, then it is highly unlikely that it will be reduced or overridden regardless of your situation or how talented your attorney may be.

 So you could try and post bail for yourself.
 Unfortunately, bail tends to be rather expensive and most people do not have that kind of money just lying around for that kind of situation.
 Even if you do have that type of money saved up, it is likely that you have more important things to use it for like bills or food.

 Waiting it out behind bars

 You could also simply stay in jail and wait for your court date.
 However, the court date might not be for a while.
 This means you could be missing out on work which will lead to lowered paychecks and may even cause you to lose your job entirely.
 Those few days behind bars could end up costing you your ability to support yourself and your family.

-Amistad Bail Bonds can post bail for all offenses including, but not limited to:
+Amistad Bail and Immigration Bonds can post bail for all offenses including, but not limited to:

 -Drug related offenses